 The aim of the Easter Egg Hunt was to search the castle and grounds for posters and note down the letters from each one.
 Cross them off your list, spell out the remaining letters et voila – you’ve completed the task and you can take away your chocolate bunny!

 While the kids were busy collecting their letters and getting very muddy, we also learned about Sir William Marshall.
 He lived in the castle, but more interestingly he was a brave knight, succeeding in many things of the knight variety.
-So taken with the tales of Sir William was Robot that he decided to become the knight in question – if only in replica costume.
+So taken with the tales of Sir William was Rowan that he decided to become the knight in question – if only in replica costume.

 We had originally planned to do this year’s Easter Hunt at Llanerchaeron but unfortunately we couldn’t have taken the dog with us and she wasn’t allowed to stay in the Cottage alone, meaning we had to opt for Cilgerran instead.
 As it turns out, Cilgerran was a great choice!